 Tall ships are a part of our shared human history, and everyone knows that sailors tell the best stories.
-Join Erin Short of Tall Ships America as she discovers the people behind these iconic vessels and what it truly means to be a traditional sailor in a modern world.
-Every month, we sit down and get to know each other over a pint of beer or a cup of tea.
+Join Erin Short and Nic Hardisty of Tall Ships America as they discover the people and the history behind these iconic vessels and what it truly means to be a traditional sailor in a modern world.
+Sit down with us and get to know each other over a pint of beer or a cup of tea – subscribe and share wherever you get your podcasts.
 Sea stories, inspiration, and a little bit of everything else.

 Just no shanties, please.